 Malaga Costa del Sol Intl.
 Airport Spotting GuideAugust 3, 2017

 The Leipzig/Halle Airport is situated 16 km northwest of the city of Leipzig which means a 25 minutes ride by train or about 20 minutes drive if you travel by car.
 The airport in Saxony is mainly famous for its freight traffic and is a hub for DHL.
 But it also handels a few international flights within Europe or to holiday destinations.
 The freight hub is perfectly located next to the federal highways A9 which connects Berlin with Munich via Nuremburg and the A14 which mainly serves the north and east of Germany enabling freight companies to send their cargo from Germany to the world using the astonishingly big Leipzig Airport.

 Being the 13th busiest airport in Germany measured by passenger numbers is still some room for improvement but in terms of air cargo, Leipzig ranks second behind Frankfurt and there is some very nice cargo traffic besides the DHL movements.
-Some russian cargo aircraft based in LEJ like the AN12 from Cavok Air or the AN124 from Volga Dnepr Airlines.
-Furthermore the mighty AN225 visits LEJ regulary so its the best airport in Europe to catch this heavy.
+Some russian cargo aircraft are regular visitors in LEJ such as the SilkWay IL76s or the An124s from Volga Dnepr Airlines.

 How was your trip?
 Rate this airport!

 | (20 votes, average: 4.35 out of 5)

 |Terminal A||General Aviation only|

 |Terminal B||All Passenger flights (including rare Military flights)|

 |Ladder||Only necessary at a few locations.
 See detailed description.|